Don’t let the seeds stop you from enjoying watermelon…

 Here is one method for cutting it into cubes.

 Things to do with a watermelon.

-As we’ve mentioned, watermelons in Turkey tend to come in one size, humungous, so let’s take a look at some of the ways you can add variety to your watermelon diet throughout the long hot days of summer.
+As we’ve mentioned, watermelons in Turkey tend to come in one giant size, so let’s take a look at some of the ways you can add variety to your watermelon diet throughout the long hot days of summer.

 Juices are a great way of getting the vital nutrients you need.
 Try this quick and easy recipe.

 Juice the fruits.
 Pour into a glass and add ice cubes to chill.
 Decorate with slices of orange.
 Makes 300ml.

 It makes a delicious and refreshing addition to salads.